 Levels of Unacceptable Behaviour and Sanctions Unacceptable Behaviour Sanctions Serious Incidents Sanctions Talking/shouting out/interrupting Throwing things Breaking class charter Refusing to work Being rude/impolite Preventing others from learning Irritating/winding up other children/name calling/teasing Unhelpful, uncooperative behaviour Leaving the classroom without permission Misuse of school equipment Inappropriate behaviour at lunchtime Running through school Talking as they move through school and distracting others Keeping outdoor shoes on Leaving the classroom without permission Praise those sitting nearby showing appropriate behaviour. • A glare, a shake of the head to show disapproval. • Reminder of the rules. • Warning by teacher TA - clear concise message.
 "X" if you carry on doing 'Y' then 'Z' will happen. • Name on the board - Children will miss playtime in the morning and be sent to Mrs McDermott if in KS2 or Mrs Fisher if in KS1 class to complete work that has been unfinished due to "unacceptable" incidents.
 If the unacceptable behaviour occurs between playtime and lunchtime - Children will miss the first 15 minutes of lunchtime and be sent to Mrs McDermott if in KS2 or Mrs Fisher if in KS1 class to complete work that has been unfinished due to "unacceptable" incidents.
 If unacceptable behaviour occurs in the afternoon children will miss their playtime the following day. • In all these possible strategies once the child has successfully completed their sanction this will be acknowledged.
-Spoiling other people's work Taking other people's property Deliberately breaking the school charter Frequently refusing to complete their work Repeating name calling/teasing/winding up of other children Deliberately hurting another child (body or feelings) Persistent unhelpful, uncooperative behaviour Misuse of cloakroom/toilet areas Frequent inappropriate at lunchtime Frequent inappropriate behaviour at after school clubs Loss of 10 house points for their team, this is taken to the House Captains so that they can mark it in their point books.
-Childs name moved down to yellow on behaviour card on board. • Work in another class for a period of time • Behaviour targets set with child • Spoken to by Head and Written apology completed and given • Informal discussion with parents
+Spoiling other people's work Taking other people's property Deliberately breaking the school charter Frequently refusing to complete their work Repeating name calling/teasing/winding up of other children Deliberately hurting another child (body or feelings) Persistent unhelpful, uncooperative behaviour Misuse of cloakroom/toilet areas Frequent inappropriate behaviour at lunchtime Frequent inappropriate behaviour at after school clubs Loss of 10 house points for their team, this is taken to the House Captains so that they can mark it in their point books.
+Childs name moved down to yellow on behaviour card on board.
+Child does not take part in winning House celebration at the end of term or the class reward. • Work in another class for a period of time • Behaviour targets set with child • Spoken to by Head and Written apology completed and given • Informal discussion with parents